REGIONAL GENEALOGY ACTIVITIES

 (Lee County) Bonita Springs Club.
 Meetings are held on the second Thursday of each month at 10 a.m. and are usually held at the Bonita Springs Public Library.
 Contact Marti Timples, Marti@TheTimples.com .

 Pinellas Genealogy Society meetings are the 3rd Saturday of the month and begin at 11:00 AM in the Jenkins auditorium of the Largo Public Library.
 The Computer Interest Group meets at 9:45 AM before the general meeting, also in the Jenkins auditorium.
-Refer to website for events calendar, updates and any changes, or check their PGS Blog for Newsletters, etc.
+Refer to website for events calendar, updates and any changes, or check their PGS Blog or Facebook link for other information, etc.

 Jewish Genealogical Society of Southwest Florida meets November thru May, normally on the third Sunday of the month at 1:00 pm, in the theater at Kobernick House (1951 North Honore Avenue in Sarasota).
 The meetings provide a mix of lectures, tutorials, films and discussions, and allow attendees to assist and interact with other genealogists researching their Jewish roots.
 Refer to website for events calendar, updates and any changes.

 Jewish Genealogical Society of Tampa Bay, meets the second Sunday of the month at 1:00 PM (beginner's session), and 2:00 PM (featured program) from Sept. thru June (with some exceptions to accommodate speakers or holiday conflicts) at Gulf Coast Jewish Family Services, 14041 Icot Blvd., Clearwater (unless there is a very special program).(website not active at present; FaceBook active)